klavdiiaN/disco/server/README.md

 npm ci
 ```

 This server also requires the [discojs](../discojs/README.md) package.
-Make sure `discojs` is *built* before proceeding to the next steps, by following the [discojs readme](../discojs/README.md).
+Make sure `discojs` is *built* before proceeding to the next steps, by following the [discojs README](../discojs/README.md).

-### Running the Server Locally
+### Running the server locally

 From this folder, you can run the server on localhost:8080 with `npm run dev`.
 This runs via the `nodemon` package, so it automatically restarts the process after changes.

-### Testing the Server Locally
+### Testing the server locally

 To run sever unit testing run `npm run test`.
 Make sure you are not running a server at the same time as the test suite will run a server to test on.
 We use [mocha](https://mochajs.org/), [chai](https://www.chaijs.com/) and [supertest](https://github.com/visionmedia/supertest) for testing; respectively they are libraries: unit tests, assertions, and http testing.

-### Writing Your Own Tests
+### Writing your own tests

 Server tests are saved in the `tests/` folder with root as `server/`.
-All tests with `.ts` extension written in this folder will be tested.
-To see an example of how to write your own tests have a look at `tests/example.test.ts`.
+All tests ending with the `.spec.ts` extension written in this folder will be tested.
+To see an example of how to write your own tests have a look at `tests/example.spec.ts`.
 You can use this as a starting template for your own tests!

-### Testing the Servers Before Deploying
+### Testing the servers before deploying

 The server is deployed inside a docker container, thus before deploying it, we can locally test the container to see if any new dependencies work (The container runs a 20.04 Ubuntu server).
 See [docker guide](https://docs.docker.com/get-started/) if you have not used docker and or need to install it.